Poeschl/Hassio-Addons/syncthing/DOCS.md

 The configuration is done via the web UI.
 Start the add-on and configure it there.

+## Syncthing Home Assistant Integration

+If you want to monitor the Syncthing add-on via the [Home Assistant Syncthing integration](https://www.home-assistant.io/integrations/syncthing/), you will need to expose the Web frontend.
+It should be noted this may have security implications, depending on how your Home Assistant install is exposed (to the local network or the wider internet).
+Consider setting a `GUI Authentication User` and `GUI Authentication Password` in the Syncthing Settings.
+See [Security Principles](https://docs.syncthing.net/users/security) for further information.

+To do this, go to the Configuration tab and enter a port (`8384` as per the default may be simplest) in the box labelled "Web frontend (not needed with Ingress)".
+Click save and restart the add-on.

+You can then follow the [prequisites](https://www.home-assistant.io/integrations/syncthing/#prerequisites) and [configuration](https://www.home-assistant.io/integrations/syncthing/#configuration).

 ## Available directories

 When using this add-on to permanently hold your data, put the synced folders inside one of the following directories: